nladha09/bamazon/README.md

 >Displays Departments table
 >
->Displays Product Sales column in products table - when a customer purchases anything from the store, the price of the product multiplied by the quantity purchased is added to the product's product_sales column & inventory
+>Displays Product Sales column in products table - when a customer purchases something from the store, the price of the product multiplied by the quantity purchased is added to the product's product_sales column & inventory
 >
 >View Product Sales by Department
 >